Robert Peston: Personal life

 Peston married British-Canadian writer Siân Busby in 1998, and the two had a son named Maximilian.
-They had known each other since their teenage years and only rekindled their relationship after her friend, Peston's sister Juliet, was hospitalised after a car crash.
+They had known each other since their teenage years and only rekindled their relationship after her friend, Peston's sister Juliet, was hospitalised following a car crash.

 In the intervening years, Busby had been married and divorced; Peston became the step-father of her son from that marriage.
 Busby died in September 2012, at the age of 51, of lung cancer.
 In September 2018, Peston said he felt guilty after falling in love with another woman several years after his wife's death, and revealed that he was now in a relationship with author and journalist Charlotte Edwardes.

 Peston lives in the Muswell Hill area of London.
 After his home was burgled in December 2012, he made an appeal for the return of rings that had belonged to his late wife.

+Peston is a member of a band called Centrist Dad.
+Peston, who is the vocalist, is accompanied by John Wilson, on bass guitar, and Ed Balls, on drums.

-Peston is a lifelong supporter of Arsenal FC.
-He was born into a non-religious Jewish family, and has described himself as culturally Jewish rather than religiously so.
-In a similar vein, his father was a patron of the British Humanist Association and an Honorary Associate of the National Secular Society, as well as once describing himself as someone "who regards all religious belief as failing to meet even the most elementary epistemological and deontological criteria".
+Peston was born into a non-religious Jewish family, and has described himself as culturally Jewish rather than religiously so.
+His father was a patron of the British Humanist Association and an Honorary Associate of the National Secular Society.

-In September 2021, Peston stated that he had recently recovered from a COVID-19 infection.